Welcome to the Claiborne County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Prior to the coming of the European explorers and settlers, Native American tribes lived in the area.
 Tribes of the area included the Natchez, the Tensas, the Muskhogean, and the Choctaw.
 Early settlers lived in fear of Indian uprises - understandably so - the Indian's home lands were under siege.

 Neighboring counties and parishes are Warren County (north), Hinds County (northeast), Copiah County (southeast), Jefferson County (south), and Tensas Parish, Louisiana (west).
-Communities in the county include Port Gibson, Carlisle, Grand Gulf, Hermanville, Pattison, and Russum.
+Communities in the county include Port Gibson, the county seat, Alcorn (partly), Carlisle, Grand Gulf, Hermanville, Pattison, and Russum.

 Claiborne County MSGHN has many records here on our website.
-Marriage Records, Cemetery listings with many tombstone photos, and more.
-Look at the Claiborne County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Claiborne County Data links for a list of available data.